Howcott History, Family Crest & Coats of Arms

 Early Origins of the Howcott family

-Shropshire at Holdgate, Stanton Holdgate or Castle Holdgate, a small village which dates back to 1185 when it was listed as Castellum Hologoti and literally meant "castle of a man called Helgot", from an Old French personal name + the Latin castellum.
+The surname Howcott was first found in Shropshire at Holdgate, Stanton Holdgate or Castle Holdgate, collectively a small village which dates back to 1185 when it was listed as Castellum Hologoti and literally meant "castle of a man called Helgot," from an Old French personal name + the Latin castellum.

-Mills, A.D., Dictionary of English Place-Names.
-Oxford: Oxford University Press, 1991.
-Print.
-(ISBN 0-19-869156-4) Holdgate (Holgate) Castle is situated in the village of Holdgate and was mentioned in the Domesday Book.
+Holdgate (Holgate) Castle situated in the village of Holdgate, Shropshire was mentioned in the Domesday Book in 1086.
 It was an 11th century earthwork motte and bailey fortress founded by Helgot de Reisolent.
 Ruins of the castle are still found there today.

 Early History of the Howcott family

-Another 149 words (11 lines of text) covering the years 1481, 1555, 1545 and 1554 are included under the topic Early Howcott History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Howcott research.
+Another 59 words (4 lines of text) covering the years 1525, 1481, 1555, 1545, 1554, 1481, 1549, 1524 and 1537 are included under the topic Early Howcott History in all our PDF Extended History products and printed products wherever possible.

 Howcott Spelling Variations

-Anglo-Saxon surnames are characterized by a multitude of spelling variations.
+Until quite recently, the English language has lacked a definite system of spelling rules.
+Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Howcott include Holgate, Holdgate, Howgate, Hogate and others.

 Early Notables of the Howcott family (pre 1700)

-Another 34 words (2 lines of text) are included under the topic Early Howcott Notables in all our PDF Extended History products and printed products wherever possible.
+Another 106 words (8 lines of text) are included under the topic Early Howcott Notables in all our PDF Extended History products and printed products wherever possible.

 Searching for a better life, many English families migrated to British colonies.
 Unfortunately, the majority of them traveled under extremely harsh conditions: overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the ocean.
 For those families that arrived safely, modest prosperity was attainable, and many went on to make invaluable contributions to the development of the cultures of the new colonies.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Howcott or a variant listed above: